Simply007/cloud-custom-element-sample-hubspot/README.md

 ```
 git clone https://github.com/kenticomartinh/kc-hubspot.git
+cd kc-hubspot
 npm install
 npm run start
 ```

 The element will be running at https://localhost:3000, note that the element needs to be hosted in an IFRAME to initialize properly.
 See section **Use**

 Also note that you should deploy the custom element to a live NodeJS instance for production use.
 Use the actual URL instead of https://localhost:3000 for production deployment.

+## HubSpot configuration

+HubSpot **Client ID** and **Client secret** are provided as constants in a file `server/hubspot.js`.
+Sample credentials are provided by default.

+In order to connect the form selector to your HubSpot account, replace them with the respective values from the **application** registered under your **HubSpot developer account**.

 ## Use